Things to Do at Egyptian Museum

 Papyrus Collection

-Discover ancient texts and illustrations on papyrus, including religious texts, medical documents, and the famous Book of the Dead scrolls that reveal ancient Egyptian beliefs and knowledge
+Discover ancient texts written on papyrus, including religious texts, administrative documents, and literary works that provide invaluable insights into Egyptian culture and beliefs

 Practical Information